digital-brew/create-plugin/packages/block-hot-loader/README.md

 ```

-You'll need to export the block's name, an array of the block's variations , in each block's variations.js file so it can be automatically reloaded:
+You'll need to export the block's name and an array of the block's variations, in each block's variations.js file so it can be automatically refreshed:

 ```javascript
 /**